nigelhorne/Geo-Coder-Free/README.md

 optionally set the envionment variable WHOSONFIRST\_HOME to point to an empty directory and download the data using [https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download](https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download).
 You do not need to download the MaxMind data, that will be downloaded automatically.

-There is a sample website at [https://geocode.nigelhorne.com/](https://geocode.nigelhorne.com/).
-The source code for that site is included in the G:C:F distribution.

 # MORE INFORMATION

 I've written a few Perl related Genealogy programs including gedcom ([https://github.com/nigelhorne/gedcom](https://github.com/nigelhorne/gedcom))